WHAT TO SEE IN GALLE IN SRI LANKA? IS GALLE WORTH VISITING? DAY TRIP TO GALLE?

 When visiting Galle, most of the attractions are actually located within the Galle Fort.
-This is a part of Galle surrounded by rampart.
 There you will find most of the colonial buildings, restaurants, cafes and the famous lighthouse.

 The rest of Galle is just a normal busy city in Sri Lanka without too many things to see.

 So head to Galle Fort to start your exploration.
 You can walk all around the fort on the rampart built to protect the city a long time ago.
 The fortress is the largest built by Europeans in Asia.

 It takes at least half a day to visit Galle Fort, so plan accordingly.
 The best is to visit early morning or late afternoon to avoid the very hot weather.

 2. GALLE LIGHTHOUSE, ONE OF THE BEST THINGS TO SEE IN GALLE